GabrielCruzT/MeuPerfil/README.md

 # Welcome!
-## My name is Gabriel Cruz Tancredo and this is my github.
+## I'm Gabriel and this is my github.

 <div>
   <a href = "https://github.com/GabrielCruzT">